dhifaouibilel/pfe-MTR896/README.md

 # This is the replication package of the paper **An ML-based Approach to Predicting Software Change Dependencies**

-This project contains scripts, data, and results for studying and predicting depdenent changes.
+This project contains scripts, data, and results for studying and predicting dependent changes.

 ## An overview of the evaluation design